Fittoserve Group

 It is important to note that sucralose isn't a natural product and should be used in moderation while on the keto diet.

-Some people find that the use of sucralose can hinder weight loss.
+Some people find that the use of sucralose can hinder weight goals.
 I recommend that you test to see if you are able to tolerate this sweetener before using it regularly.

 Overall, sucralose can be a helpful tool for those on a sugar-free diet looking to satisfy their sweet tooth without added carbs.